 One of the exciting perks of being a MAD Blog Awards Finalist is that we were given the opportunity to meet all the other finalists on a family day out at Legoland.

-So Hubs, Bunny, Tiny, Fluffy and I, went to make the most of it.
+So Jonny, Bunny, Tiny, Fluffy and I, went to make the most of it.
 We arrived at 8:30am and didn’t leave the park til 7pm!
 We were treated to a blogger preview of the 4D Lego movie “The Legends of Chima”, before being let loose with VIP wristbands, which gave us queue jumps for EVERY ride.

 We spent much of the day with Sarah from Mum of Three World and her family, and we bumped into many other bloggers throughout the day, as all award finalists were illuminated by yellow lanyards!
 I generally just bounded up to anyone in a Lanyard and introduced myself with an overexcited toddler enthusiasm about me!